- Home

 Attaching the bag

-A stomal therapy nurse will help you choose an appliance that suits your body shape and the stoma, and will explain how to attach it securely.
+A stomal therapy nurse will help you choose a bag that suits your body shape and the stoma, and will explain how to attach it securely.

 Emptying the bag

-How often you need to empty a stoma bag is also affected by what you eat and drink.
+How often you need to empty or change a stoma bag is affected by what you eat and drink.

-A colostomy bag may need to be emptied 1–3 times a day depending on how much large bowel was removed, while an ileostomy bag may need to be emptied 4–6 times a day because the waste is more watery.
+- Drainable bags have to be emptied in the toilet when about one-third full, and replaced every couple of days.
+A colostomy bag may need emptying 1–3 times a day.
+An ileostomy bag may need emptying 4–6 times a day because the waste is more watery.

-Some people don’t like having to wear a stoma bag.
-If you have a colostomy in your descending colon, you may be able to learn how to give yourself a type of enema (colostomy irrigation) to remove faeces every day or two.
-Talk to your doctor and stomal therapy nurse about this option.
+If you have a colostomy in your descending colon, you may be able to wash out the colon with water (colostomy irrigation) to remove the faeces, then wear a small cover rather than a stoma bag.
+Talk to your doctor or stomal therapy nurse about this option.

 More resources